The Perfect 4 to 5 Days in Amsterdam Itinerary

 Flixbus is the best option, as prices are low and buses are comfortable and on time, journeys can be booked here.

-As for getting around the city, the center of Amsterdam is quite walkable and a pleasure to explore by foot, getting lost in the nooks and crannies of the city’s famous canals.
+As for getting around the city, the center is quite walkable and a pleasure to explore by foot, getting lost in the nooks and crannies.

 For a local mode of transport, Amsterdam is the bike capital of the world, and wandering the city by bike is the perfect way to experience the city like a local, albeit with a touch of courage!

-If you prefer public transportation or are keen to explore outside of the city center, Amsterdam has comprehensive and efficient public transportation consisting of buses, trams, metro, and ferries.
+If you prefer public transportation or are keen to explore outside of the city center, there is comprehensive and efficient public transportation consisting of buses, trams, metro, and ferries.

-Single tickets for Amsterdam’s public transportation can be purchased from ticket vending machines in the city, but to save money, I suggest getting an OV-chipkaart card, which is a rechargeable card that can be used on all modes of public transportation in Amsterdam.
+Single tickets for public transportation can be purchased from ticket vending machines in the city, but to save money, I suggest getting an OV-chipkaart card, which is a rechargeable card that can be used on all modes of public transportation.

 Traditional houses in Amsterdam